codeplaysoftware/portBLAS/doc/Gemm.md

 - Double buffering, whether to double buffer the loads and stores of the kernel, can increase performance.
 - Bank conflicts, whether to modify storage in the kernel to avoid bank conflicts.
 - Memory type, whether to use local memory or not.
-- Gemm Algorithm, whether to use naive, tall skinny or standard (everything else) `Gemm` kernels.
+- Gemm Algorithm, whether to use naive, tall skinny or standard (everything else) `GEMM` kernels.
 - Vectorization, whether to enable partial or full vectorization.
 - Vector size, the number of elements to use in vectorized loads/stores.
-- Batch type, whether to use strided (most `Gemm` kernels) or the interleaved `Gemm` for batched calls.
+- Batch type, whether to use strided (most `GEMM` kernels) or the interleaved `GEMM` for batched calls.

 For an example of a backend target header and some of the ways that configurations are selected let's look at `src/interface/blas3/backend/default_cpu.hpp` :